Equality Act 2010

 - A duty to the Scottish Ministers to public proposals to enable better performance.

-The Equality Human Rights Commission has produced Non-statutory guidance to support Scottish public authorities (external link) in meeting their equality duties.
+The Equality and Human Rights Commission has produced Non-statutory guidance to support Scottish public authorities in meeting their equality duties.

 These guides provide an overview of the public sector equality duty, including the general equality duty, the specific duties and who they apply to.
 They cover what public authorities should do to meet the duty.
 This includes steps that are legally required, as well as recommended actions.